stativeboss/SKY130_RTLDSN_WRKSHP/README.md

 ![image](https://user-images.githubusercontent.com/14873110/166221263-0ca2796c-eaba-4a7a-ab08-b21a20522a12.png)

-**Note**: The instructor uses a command ```opt_clean -purge`` before implementing the abc in order to implement all the optimisations.
+**Note**: The instructor uses a command ```opt_clean -purge``` before implementing the abc in order to implement all the optimisations.
 Intrestingly, I haven't used that command and still got an optimised output!
 This is happening probably because yosys automatically does some basic optimisation even if we don't ask it to.

+**Video-2**: